ruitaiS/capstone-1/README.md

 [1] "userId"     "count"      "avg_rating"
 ```

 Note genres contains the full genre list string provided for a movie, not an individual genre.
-This was done mainly for the sake of simplification - the section on genre relationships in the data analysis section will touch further on this decision.
+This was done mainly for the sake of simplification - the section on genre relationships will touch further on this decision.
 ```
 > head(genres)
                                               genres count avg_rating